PalisadoesFoundation/talawa-docs/docs/getting-started/setting-up.md

 3. **Connect through Interactive Chats** : Engage in vibrant conversations with fellow community members through our chat feature.
 Share insights, exchange knowledge, and foster meaningful connections.

 4. **Personalize your Profile**: Curate a profile that resonates most with you.
 Your personalized showcase will not only enhance your exploration, but also captivate and inspire others to explore and connect with your shared interests.

-## Starting with Talawa Admin

-Talawa Admin is a powerful platform designed to empower community leaders with a comprehensive set of tools to efficiently manage memberships, curate engaging content, and seamlessly organize a diverse array of events.
-It streamlines the administrative tasks, allowing community leaders to focus on fostering a vibrant and inclusive cultural space.

-### Step 1: Setting up

-To get started, visit https://talawa.app/ and complete the registration process.
-The Talawa Admin Portal offers a smooth onboarding experience with support for multiple languages, including English, French, Hindi, Spanish, and Chinese.

-### Step 2: Organization Handling

-Once registered, you'll be directed to your dashboard.
-From here, you can create a new organization by clicking on "Create Organization" or access previously created ones.
-Simply enter the organization's name, location, description, and display picture, and select its visibility in search and whether it should be public.

-Explore the latest events and popular posts using tags, and find detailed information about your organization, including the number of posts, events, members, and requests.

-### Step 3: Functionalities

-1. **Manage Joining Requests**:

-- Utilize advanced search functionalities for quick and efficient handling of joining requests, streamlining the onboarding process.
-- Approve new member requests promptly, fostering a welcoming and inclusive community environment.

-2. **Roles Management**:

-- Superadmins can oversee and manage community members, users, and admins with ease, ensuring a well-structured and active community.
-- Promote active members to admin roles, empowering them to contribute to community leadership and engagement.

-3. **Feature and Create Posts**:

-- Highlight exceptional posts and stories on the community's newsfeed, amplifying cultural experiences and encouraging community interaction.
-- Craft new engaging posts, sharing captivating content that resonates with the community's diverse interests and passions.

-4. **Calendar Event Functionality**:

-- Effortlessly organize and schedule a diverse range of cultural events, setting accessibility, descriptions, timings, venues, and event modes.
-- Create both public and invite-only events, catering to various community preferences and enhancing event engagement.

-5. **Block or Remove Unwanted Members**:
-   Effectively manage community dynamics by promptly blocking or removing members who violate community guidelines or disrupt the positive atmosphere, ensuring a safe and respectful environment for all.

-6. **Edit Profile and Organization Info**:

-- Personalize profile by selecting preferred languages, creating a more immersive and personalized community experience.
-- Admins can manage organizational information, enabling or disabling plugin creation, and seamlessly coordinating event volunteers for successful event execution.